Male Fertility Testing: How Doctors Diagnose Male Infertility

 Imaging and Other Specialized Tests

-After the history, physical, semen analyses, and hormone tests, many men will have a clear explanation for their fertility issues.
-However, if questions remain, doctors can use imaging and other specialized tests to dig deeper.
 The most common imaging test in male fertility evaluation is the scrotal ultrasound.
 This is a simple, painless ultrasound scan of the scrotum and testes.
 A small ultrasound probe is moved over the scrotal skin (often with some gel to help transmit sound waves), creating images of the internal structures.
-Through scrotal ultrasound, doctors can detect varicoceles (which appear as enlarged, twisty veins), testicular tumors or cysts, and structural issues like an absence or blockage of the vas deferens or epididymis.
+Through scrotal ultrasound, doctors can detect varicoceles (which appear as enlarged, twisted veins), testicular tumors or cysts, and structural issues like an absence or blockage of the vas deferens or epididymis.
 If a man has a very low sperm count or no sperm, an ultrasound might reveal a blockage that could potentially be fixed or a varicocele that could be repaired surgically.

 In certain situations, a transrectal ultrasound (TRUS) is performed.
 For this test, a thin ultrasound probe is gently inserted a short distance into the rectum (somewhat like a prostate exam).
 This allows visualization of the prostate gland and the ejaculatory ducts from the inside.
 A TRUS can uncover blockages in the ducts that lead from the seminal vesicles and prostate into the urethra.
 For example, occasionally a cyst or calcification in the prostate can block the ejaculatory ducts and cause low or no sperm in the semen; a transrectal ultrasound can identify this issue.
 If a correctable blockage is found, surgery might be able to remove the blockage and restore the natural flow of sperm.